 This week the Jewish holiday Sukkot is celebrated.

-is invited.
-Here picture hangs on the wall of my blog.
-Deborah is associated with the virtue of splendor, the sephira Tiferet on the Tree of Life
+Today I invite Hannah in my blog.
+Her picture hangs on the wall.
+Hannah is associated with the virtue selflessness and the sephira Netzach (Eternity) on the Tree of Life

 The card I have pulled as a response to this question is Five of Wands from the Tarot of the 78 Doors.
 This card shows aptly my feelings.
 I want to change certain situations in my life, but I cannot.
 I am frustrated so much that I see myself standing as the man on the card seeking an opening, wanting even to force an entry, force a change.